Th0masLavigne/Skin_porous_modelling/README.md

 ## Versions

-The version used of FEniCSx is v0.5.2.
+The version used of FEniCSx is v0.5.2 (and is compatible with 0.7 versions).
 [Dockerfile](Dockerfile) and built images are made available.
 To pull the image, after having installed docker, run `th0maslavigne/dolfinx:v0.5.2`.
 Otherwise the image can be built by running `docker build .` in the folder of the DockerFile.
 Then the container can be interactively executed through the command below:

 ```sh
 docker run -ti -v $(pwd):/home/fenicsx/shared -w /home/fenicsx/shared th0maslavigne/dolfinx:v0.5.2